-Excluding the Palito Gold Mine, the Company's mineral properties are in the exploration stage and are without known bodies of mineral reserves.
-A mineral resource has been established at the Palito Gold Mine.
-Development of such properties will only follow upon obtaining satisfactory exploration results and the completion of feasibility or other economic studies.
+Excluding the Palito Gold Mine and the Sao Chico gold project, the Company's other mineral properties are in relatively early exploration stages and are without known bodies of mineral reserves or mineral resource.
+A mineral resource has been established at the Palito Gold Mine and at the Sao Chico gold project.
+Development of other properties will only follow upon obtaining satisfactory exploration results and the completion of feasibility or other economic studies.